-Using an Infinispan Directory the index is stored in memory and shared across multiple nodes.
+When using an Infinispan Directory the index is stored in memory and shared across multiple nodes.
 It is considered a single directory across all participating nodes.
-If a node updates the index, all other nodes are affected as well.
+If a node updates the index, all other nodes are updated as well.
 Updates on one node can be immediately searched for in the whole cluster.